|1 Year Full-time; 2 Years Part-time

 Our MSc Business Economics programme is an integrated course applying economics to the business environment.
 Designed in consultation with leaders from the business community and public sector organisations, this unique course equips you with the key skills for career development in the ever-changing business world.
 It also provides a good foundation for those interested in undertaking further study at PhD, DBA or professional development level.

 The MSc Business Economics course is unique to UCC, incorporating both taught courses and action research, and using economic theory and analysis explicitly applied to business.
-Through the focused taught courses and conducting your own research, you learn how to explain and apply core theories, empirical methods and a range of analytical tools that are relevant and transferable to a range of fundamental business issues.
-The use of workshops, discussion groups, visiting speakers and lectures guide student learning and allow you to explore fundamental business issues.
+Through the focused taught courses and conducting action research, you learn how to explain and apply core theories, empirical methods and a range of analytical tools that are relevant and transferable to a range of fundamental business issues.

-A portfolio of skills required to support business analysis and managerial decision-making is developed, including communication skills (written and oral), analytical and evaluation skills and team-working skills.
+In this course you will develop a portfolio of skills required to support business analysis and managerial decision-making.
+These skills include communication skills (written and oral), analytical and evaluation skills and team-working skills.
 Our market research has indicated that such skills are very highly rated by employers.